Black Christmas (film series): Black Christmas (1974)

 The first in the series was the 1974 Canadian slasher film, Black Christmas (1974), which was directed by Bob Clark, and based on a screenplay by A. Roy Moore.
 Upon its release, the film received a mixed critical response and was a moderate financial success, and has since gained cult status.
 The plot follows Jess Bradford, a college student who begins receiving threatening phone calls, as the women in her sorority house begin to disappear.

-Black X-Mas (2006)
+Black Christmas (2006)

 The critically panned 2006 remake was written and directed by Glen Morgan.
 The story delved heavily into the mythology of Billy, whose identity and motives were only vaguely hinted at in the original film.
 Both Morgan and producer James Wong revealed that the film suffered studio interference with Dimension executives Bob and Harvey Weinstein pushing for numerous re-writes and re-shoots to add more violence, which contrasted with Morgan's original vision for the film and caused an inconsistency in tone.
 Despite negative reviews and the Christmas release date causing controversy, the film was a commercial success.